archive-dev/KatLan/docs/syntax.md

       // some code with list objects...
    }
    ```

 ### Annotations

-Annotations can be used when defining a method, field or class, and when calling a method. <br>
+Annotations can be used when defining a method, field or class, and when calling a method. <br/>
 To use an annotation write ```$Annotation``` and add ```(parameters)``` if any

 ```